commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ![Salvia_phylogeny based on nuclear gene study](https://user-images.githubusercontent.com/103578333/172018211-3c37814d-f1e2-4c87-bcb9-5ed3ab0a7255.jpg)

-We should observe a difference between Glutinaria clade and Heterosphae, Salvia and Sclarea clades.
+We should observe a difference between Glutinaria clade and Heterosphace, Salvia and Sclarea clades.

 ## Conclusion